Feasibility study of measuring $b\to s\gamma$ photon polarisation in $D^0\rightarrow K_1(1270)^- e^+\nu_e$ at STCF: Introduction

+where $\theta_K$ is defined as the relative angle between the normal direction $\vec{n}$ of the $K_{\rm res}$ decay plane and the opposite flight direction of the photon in the $K_{\rm res}$ rest frame, and $\vec{J}$ denotes the $K_{\rm res}\to K\pi\pi$ decay amplitude~\cite{papPhotonPolarKPiPiGam}.
+In charm sector, radiative $D^0-$ decays into $CP$ eigenstate are expected to determine the photon polarization by means of the charm meson's finite width difference~\cite{papRadiactiveDPhotonPolarization}.
 Recently, LHCb collaboration reported the direct observation of the photon polarisation with a significance of 5.2$\sigma$ in $B^+\to K^+\pi^-\pi^+\gamma$ decay~\cite{papPhotonPolarbTosGamLHCb}.
 In the $K\pi\pi$ mass interval [1.1,1.3]~GeV/$c^2$ which is dominated by $K_1(1270)$, $A_{\rm UD}$ is extracted to be (6.9 $\pm$ 1.7) $\times10^{-2}$.
 However, the currently limited knowledge of the structure of the $K\pi\pi$ mass spectrum, which includes interfering kaon resonances, prevents the translation of a measured asymmetry into an actual value for $\lambda_{\gamma}$.